4lbertoC/quizjs/README.md

 $ node implementations/socket.io/quizjs-socket.io.js
 ```

-The socket.io player and master clients are built into the `dist` directory by running the following code in the command line:
+The socket.io player and master clients are built into the `dist` directory by simply running:

 ```sh
 $ grunt